sanchuanhehe/ark-tools/README.md

 ## Requirements

-After VsCode 1.65.0
+VsCode version >= 1.65.0

 ## Extension Settings

 This extension contributes the following settings:

+- `arktsTools.jdkPath`: The absolute path to jdk.
+- `arktsTools.hdcPath`: The absolute path to hdc.
-- `arkts.ohpmPath`: The absolute path to ohpm.
+- `arktsTools.ohpmPath`: The absolute path to ohpm.
+- `arktsTools.hvigorPath`: The absolute path to hvigor.
-- `arkts.intellisenses.modulesPath`: The absolute path to intellisenses modules roles.
+- `arktsTools.intellisenses.modulesPath`: The absolute path to intellisenses modules roles.
 WARNING!
 The Location MUST be a FOLDER and file name MUST like "ets_role_***.json".

 ## Capture